ApiLogicServer/Docs/docs/DevOps-Containers.md

    * to build images - to share with developers, or deploy to cloud providers (e.g., Microsoft Azure, Amazon AWS, etc)

 For more information, see [Architecture](../Architecture-What_Is).

-&nbsp;

-## Container-ready projects

-Projects you create with API Logic Server are container-ready:

-* they contain the `.devcontainer` directory to enable Dev Container use

-* they contain `devops/docker/build-container.dockerfile` for building your container for deployment ("MyApp", above)